soundslikejason/100-days-of-code/log.md

 ### Day 7: January 9, Monday

 **Today's Progress**: Pomodoro Clock visibly changes color and text status during transitions or when clicked.
+Completed 3 Algorithms on FCC.

 **Thoughts**: Debating how minimalist I want the styling to be.
 Keeping it simple.